CrisHY1995/StereoPIFu_Code/README.md

 --save_postfix="color"
 ```
 These samples are from [renderpeople](https://renderpeople.com/free-3d-people/) and [BUFF](http://buff.is.tue.mpg.de/) dataset.<br/>
-Note: the bounding box of the mesh needs to be in a certain range.
+Note: the mesh used for rendering needs to be located in a specific bounding box.

 ## Inference
 ### Preliminary